liveahero-wiki/liveahero-wiki.github.io/_charas/digram.md

-lose = "The transport system...I will not let this symbol of peace to be broken...!" assist = "I will cover you." assisted = "Thank you for your cooperation." loveIndexMax = "Feelings are not necessary for an operation coordinator.<br>However…this unit cannot contain his emotion.<br>You being here with me…my heart, is heating up."
+lose = "The transport system...I will not let this symbol of peace to be broken...!" assist = "I will cover you." assisted = "Thank you for your cooperation." rankMax = "Transaver, complete version upgrade.<br>The peaceful world where public transports are working properly.<br>From now on, shall we protect it together?
+Master." loveIndexMax = "Feelings are not necessary for an operation coordinator.<br>However…this unit cannot contain his emotion.<br>You being here with me…my heart, is heating up."
 APPRECIATION = "…The body of organic lifeforms are said to lose performance when exhausted,<br>Master… Please take an early rest."
 DAILY = "You are 34 seconds late, Master.<br>It will be trouble if we don't arrive on time.<br>Let's go to the site immediately to recover from this delay."